rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Do you provide database backup and restore features?

-Manual backup and restore operations are currently supported from within the Control Panel.
-For more information, please read the article [Managing Backups for Cloud Databases](/how-to/managing-backups-for-cloud-databases).
+Scheduled Backup, on-demand backup and restore operations are currently supported from within the Control Panel as well as the Cloud Databases API.
+For more information, please read the articles [Scheduled Backups for Cloud Databases](/how-to/scheduled-backups-for-cloud-databases) and
+[Managing Backups for Cloud Databases](/how-to/managing-backups-for-cloud-databases).
 Alternately you can manage backup operations[via the Cloud Databases API](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/#document-api-operations/backups), or by using the [Trove command line tool (CLI)](https://developer.rackspace.com/docs/cloud-databases/v1/developer-guide/#install-the-trove-client).

-Although Cloud Databases provides built-in data replication, as a best practice, we encourage our Cloud customers to back up their data using MySQL tools like mysqldump.
-Managed Operations Service Level customers can request assistance with backups from their support team.

 #### How long does a database backup take?